In the most recent refresh of this higher-end elliptical article, we paid a little attention to our top five chart and moved a few things around.

 Features: 25lb flywheel, 10 built-in programs, magnetic resistance, 7.5” LCD console, up to 30 degrees of incline, adjustable oversized pedals, 350lb max user weight

-The Sole Fitness E35 is our top pick thanks to its performance and versatility.
+The Sole Fitness E35 is another highly-rated elliptical to make our list thanks to its performance and versatility.
 This machine hits all of the marks you could ask for in this section.
 It includes a 25lb flywheel with 20 levels of magnetic resistance, up to 30 degrees of power adjustable incline, and a roomy 20” to 22” adjustable stride length.

 On top of the basic features, the E35 also offers some outstanding amenities.
 A 7.5” LCD screen displays statistics and tracks your progress as you work out, while a built-in fan keeps you cool and Bluetooth speakers are on hand to keep you entertained.